ChasePoin/CS325_Project1/README.md

 ### To use this version of the scraper:
--Follow the steps for initialization in the other branch of this repo.
-This will assure you have succesfully set up a way to run the program.
-This program uses the exact same environment.
+This assumes you have an python environment management system such as conda (recommended, as this is what was used to test) and visual studio code installed.
+There are plenty of guides on the internet on how to install these.

--Now, download the zip of the branch by clicking the green <> code button.
+1. Download the zip from this repo by pressing the green code button and then "Download zip."
+Unpack this zip to your folder of choice.

--Navigate your current working directory to the folder you just downloaded/ where you put the files.

--Create a .txt file containing the AP News URLs you want to scrape the information from.
-Make sure this .txt file is in the same folder as run.py.
+2. Open your cmd and navigate the working directory to the folder you unpacked the zip to.
+(Example: cd .. takes you back a directory and cd "folder" will take you to the folder directory.
+Just look at your file explorer and move your cmd directory in accordance with each folder you see.)

+3. This is where you will create your python environment; you will create this new environment based off the requirements.yml file.
+To do this in conda, type "conda env create -f requirements.yml."
+By default the name of this environment will be project1.
+If you want the environment to be a different name edit the "name" (first line) of the requirements.yml file.
+If you are using a different environment manager find the command to make a new environment based off a yml/yaml file.

+4. Open the folder you extracted your zip file to in visual studio code.

+5. Now press ctrl + shift + p to open the command palette and type in "python: select interpreter."
+Select the option with the corresponding name; a list will appear.
+Choose the option with the name of the environment you just created.

+6. Take the URLs you want to scrape and either make a new text file and order the URLs as you want (look at news_urls.txt for formatting) or just replace the URLs in news_urls.txt with the ones you want to scrape.

+7. Make sure your terminal in VSC is in the folder with your text file.
+Also make sure none of the files were split up; functions.py, interface.py, and the text file containing your URLs must be present in the same folder.

--The way to run the program has changed.
+8. The way to run the program has changed.
 It now uses an argparser.
 Repeating this because it is super important: to run the program, make sure your CWD is in the folder downloaded from this; all of the folder accesses are relative, so you need to be in the folder downloladed.
 Then type in the CMD/terminal "python run.py x" with x being the name of the file containing your URLs to be scraped.

--Check the data folders for the raw and processed files; the raw folder will contain the old format, with the title and article body.
+9. Check the data folders for the raw and processed files; the raw folder will contain the old format, with the title and article body.
 The processed folder will contain the files with just the article body.